Refuse & Recycling in Livonia

 Curbside Collection of Used Textiles and Small Household Items

-The City of Livonia offers a convenient new recycling service for residents: curbside collection of used textiles and small household items.
+The City of Livonia offers a convenient recycling service for residents: home pickup service for clothing, shoes, and small household items.
 The service is provided by Simple Recycling and is free to residents.

-For more information about the Simple Recycling program, residents can call the City of Livonia Department of Public Works at (734) 466-2655 or visit Simple Recycling.
+For more information about the Simple Recycling program or for Orange Simple Recycling collection bags, residents can call the City of Livonia Department of Public Works at (734) 466-2655 or visit Simple Recycling.

 DROP-OFF RECYCLING CENTER